pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

   * Int column interpreted as number of seconds since Unix epoch.
   * Double column interpreted as a Julian day (number of days since November 24, 4713 BC).

 By default, StructuredQueries will bind and decode dates as ISO-8601 text.
-If you want to the library to use a different representation (_i.e._ integer or double), you can provide an explicit query representation to the `@Column` macro's `as:` argument.
-``Foundation/Date/UnixTimeRepresentation`` will store the date as an integer, and ``Foundation/Date/JulianDayRepresentation`` will store the date as a floating point number.
+If you want the library to use a different representation (_i.e._ integer or double), you can provide an explicit query representation to the `@Column` macro's `as:` argument. ``Foundation/Date/UnixTimeRepresentation`` will store the date as an integer, and ``Foundation/Date/JulianDayRepresentation`` will store the date as a floating point number.

 For example: